VahidN/EFCoreSecondLevelCacheInterceptor/README.md

 dotnet add package EFCoreSecondLevelCacheInterceptor.CacheManager.Core
 ```

-Also there are two new caching providers available in V5:
+Also there are 3 new caching providers available in V5:

 ### 1- EFCoreSecondLevelCacheInterceptor.StackExchange.Redis